-There have been many debates about the bounce rate in Google Analytics that whether the bounce rate is a ranking factor of SEO.
-I can barely believe that Google uses Google Analytics’ data as a ranking factor because if Google Analytics is not executed perfectly, then the data is not reliable.
+There have been many debates about the bounce rate in Google Analytics and whether the bounce rate is a ranking factor in SEO.
+I can barely believe that Google uses Google Analytics data as a ranking factor because if Google Analytics is not executed perfectly, the data is unreliable.
 Furthermore, you can very easily manipulate and shape the bounce rate.

-Fortunately, several Googlers assume the same thing: Google does not use Google Analytics’ data in its algorithm.
-However, you need to ensure that when visitors come from a search engine to your website, they do not bounce back to the search results, as that skipping believably is a ranking factor of your website.
-It can be estimated in a separate way than the bounce rate in Google Analytics, after all.
+Fortunately, several Googlers assume the same thing: Google does not use Google Analytics data in its algorithm.
+However, you need to ensure that when visitors come from a search engine to your website, they do not bounce back to the search results, as skipping believably is a ranking factor of your website.
+After all, it can be estimated separately from the bounce rate in Google Analytics.